Life Course Theory: The 5 Key Principles of Human Development

 We learn valuable information from developmental theories such as Erik Erikson’s stages of life.
 They provide a view of human development from a wider perspective, giving insignificant events in the moment more impactful meaning when seen against the context of the entirety of life and development.
 However, developmental stages are conceptual frameworks to understand our complex realities.
-On ground zero, we don’t live in the “timeless realm of the abstract” (Elder, 2003).
+On ground zero, we don’t live in the “timeless realm of the abstract” (Elder et al., 2003).

 Life course theory digs a little deeper.
-Life course theorist examine relation of earlier phases of life to later phases.
+Life course theorists examine relation of earlier phases of life to later phases.
 Events and environments surrounding a young child sets the developing youngster on a different trajectory, creating a new individualized stages of development.

 Social Environments

 Life trajectories differ across social groups.
 Social impacts of education, neighborhoods, friends, and family (to name only a few), significantly alter broad based steps of ‘normal’ development.
 Social-economical environments may play a significant role in influencing different life courses.
+Life course theories examines why lives change after developmental trajectories.
+Why does one child exhibit criminal behavior?
+Why does a young adult steeped in drug addiction recover?
+Individual lives are linked.
+As English poet John Doan wrote, “No man is an island entire of itself.”
+We are complexly interconnected, influencing trajectories, and changing lives.

 Global and National Events